shashwatpal1021/No-of-Like-Dislike/README.md

 ├── Read.md
 ```

-## Deployement on github
+## Deployement on Github
-Login or signup in order to create virtual app.
-You can either connect your github profile or download ctl to manually deploy this project.
+Login or signup in order to create Repositories.
+You can create a page and deploy it with the help of github.io.